-The Pohl Recreation Center allows students to maintain a healthy lifestyle while pursuing a degree.
+The Pohl Recreation Center allows you to maintain a healthy lifestyle while pursuing your degree.
 It contains two swimming pools, a 14,500-square-foot weight room, walking and jogging track, aerobics rooms, climbing wall and courts for basketball, badminton and volleyball.

-Depending on the degree track, youíll complete from 36 to 51 semester hours of health-related courses.
+Depending on the degree track, youíll complete 36 to 51 credit hours of health-related courses.
 The breakdown includes:

 An internship is required during the final semester of study.
 Students attend a mandatory internship meeting one semester prior to pursuing and fulfilling this requirement.
 They must also consult with their internship coordinator and an academic advisor.

 Our Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan a class schedule each semester.

 Faculty members are also available to all students and can address any concerns.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.